-Tips for Getting the Best Results From Your Dishwasher
+Tips for Getting the Best Results From a Dishwasher

 - For the cleanest dishes, clean your dishwasher regularly.

 - Check your water heater to make sure that you are using water at the right temperature, at least 120 degrees F. To boost the cleaning, turn on the hot water tap at the kitchen sink and let the water get hot.
-This will insure that the dishwasher cycle starts with hot water, not cold.
+This will ensure that the dishwasher cycle starts with hot water, not cold.

 - Use the correct amount of dishwasher detergent and choose a detergent like Cascade Platinum + Oxi that provides the necessary ingredients for a deep clean..
 If your water contains lots of minerals (hard water), you should use more detergent for every load or use a booster like Lemi Shine no matter how soiled the dishes.

 - Be sure that your detergent is fresh and not clumping.
 Give liquids a good shake before using and break up any lumps in powdered formulas.

-- There are some items that should never be placed in the dishwasher like cast iron and ceramic-coated cookware.
+- Some items should never be placed in the dishwasher like cast iron and ceramic-coated cookware.
 They will be damaged and many cannot be restored.